What Business Owners Need to Know About Web Design

 As mentioned, it doesn’t always take a lot to put a user off and make them go elsewhere – so it’s important to strike the right balance between letting your brand identity have a presence in your site’s design, whilst also stopping it from being overly intrusive.

 It’s always important to keep your page content in mind when choosing and making adjustments to your site’s design.
 Content is the most important thing on your website – think about it: it’s where ecommerce businesses list all the products they have to sell, it’s where service-based businesses get the chance to show of their USPs, and it’s where you provide your contact details and encourage users to get in touch.
 As such, you should always ensure that your site’s design is molded around the content on your site, rather than reshaping your content to suit a particular design.
-This doesn’t mean that your site’s design can’t still be creative – look at these examples of design for content-heavy websites for inspiration.

 It goes without saying that your site’s design needs to allow it the flexibility to cater for different device types.
 If a mobile-phone user visits your site and has to zoom in and out just to access content or read properly, chances are they’re not going to stick around for too long.
 As well as having a responsible, mobile friendly layout, there are also a number of other design considerations that should be made for non-desktop users, such as text size, image resizing, button size, as well as the layout of your menu.
 Remember that tapping with your finger on a mobile phone or tablet is completely different to clicking with a mouse – and your site’s design will need to cater for that.